 PMH APNs deliver many important mental health services to the population.
 They evaluate, diagnose, and treat behavioral health disorders.
 They also order and interpret laboratory tests.
 Using the test results, Psychiatric Mental Health Nurses deliver psychotherapy treatments to individuals, families, and populations.
 In hospital settings, PMH APNs treat patients autonomously, where allowed by state boards, and coordinate patient care throughout a range of services.

 In the United States, 26 percent of homeless individuals who live in shelters suffer with serious behavioral health disorders and 46 percent cope with a combination of mental health disorders and substance abuse.
-The nation needs registered nurses who will take the next step in their careers by pursuing advanced training so they can serve the behavioral health needs of United States patients.
+The nation needs registered nurses with a Master of Science in Nursing (MSN) who will take the next step in their careers by pursuing advanced training so they can serve the behavioral health needs of United States patients.

 Psychiatric Mental Health nurse practitioners play a significant role in the modern health care system.
 At Regis, you can earn an online post-master’s certificate to not just prepare for advancement in nursing, but to also expand services as a primary care provider.